-HR Payroll Services Unit (in support of the 11 courts currently on the payroll system):
+HR Payroll Services Unit, in support of the 12 courts currently on the payroll system:

-- Reviewed 447 tested system changes; - Created 2 new quick references, 34 work instructions, and 20 internal quick references; - Updated the Court Reference Manuals for all 11 courts and created new ones where needed; - Provided 292 main payrolls and 385 off-cycle payrolls for the 11 HR courts; - Processed 110,575 Direct Deposit Checks; - Responded to approximately 10,250 inquiries from a combination of e-mails and phone calls; - Processed payroll for 189 assigned judges; and - Processed 1,836 Organizational Action Requests for 11 HR courts.
+- Reviewed 340 tested system changes; - Created eight self-service training presentations, along with 102 exercises for the new training environment; - Reviewed and updated 15 process flow diagrams and 77 work instructions; - Updated the Court Reference Manuals for all 12 courts and created new ones where needed; - Provided 318 main payrolls and 559 off-cycle payrolls for the 12 HR courts; - Processed 115,797 Direct Deposit Checks; - Reconciled employment history records for five courts (3,526 employees) for ACA reporting; - Processed payroll for 193 assigned judges; and - Processed 2,440 Organizational Action Requests for 12 HR courts.

-Table 2: Phoenix Human Resources System
+Table 2: Phoenix Human Resources System2

 Accomplishment Date Completed A steering committee formed by the AOC voted to support the Court Human Resources and Information System (CHRIS) project and defined the project scope.
-Nov 2004 The AOC completed the development and configuration of a CHRIS prototype.
+Nov.
+2004 The AOC completed the development and configuration of a CHRIS prototype.
 June 2005 CHRIS was renamed as the Phoenix Human Resources System, which joined the Phoenix Financial System as part of an integrated system designed to serve the financial, human resources, and payroll needs of the trial courts.
-First installed in the Superior Court of Sacramento County, the Phoenix Human Resources System enabled electronic management of personnel administration, organizational management, payroll, time management, benefits administration, training and event tracking, and compensation administration.
+June 2006 First installed in the Superior Court of Sacramento County, the Phoenix Human Resources System enabled electronic management of personnel administration, organizational management, payroll, time management, benefits administration, training and event tracking, and compensation administration.
 June 2006 Five additional courts-the Superior Courts of Lake, Riverside, Santa Cruz, Siskiyou, and Stanislaus Counties-went live on the Phoenix HR System.
-Jan 2007 Further deployment of the Phoenix Human Resources System was temporarily halted pending an upgrade of the system to be conducted during FY 2008-2009 and until additional resources are provided for this component of the project.
+Jan.
+2007 Further deployment of the Phoenix Human Resources System was temporarily halted pending an upgrade of the system to be conducted during fiscal year 2008-09 and until additional resources are provided for this component of the project.
 July 2008 Scheduled to begin after the planned upgrade to the SAP system in 2009, the deployment of the Phoenix Human Resources System to the remaining 52 courts will include additional modules such as recruitment, performance management, personnel cost planning, and e-learning.
-Jan 2009 The project's Blueprint Phase was completed in preparation for the SAP software upgrade from version 4.7 to 6.0 in collaboration with court staff.
-Mar 2009 The testing and development for the planned statewide software upgrade was completed.
-Apr 2009 The Phoenix System software was successfully upgraded in the six courts using the Phoenix Human Resources System, migrating from SAP version 4.7 to 6.0.
+Jan.
+2009 The project's Blueprint Phase was completed in preparation for the SAP software upgrade from version 4.7 to 6.0 in collaboration with court staff.
+Mar.
+2009 The testing and development for the planned statewide software upgrade was completed.
+Apr.
+2009 The Phoenix System software was successfully upgraded in the six courts using the Phoenix Human Resources System, migrating from SAP version 4.7 to 6.0.
 May 2009 Preparation for the statewide deployment of the Phoenix Human Resources System continues.
 The Global Blueprint phase determines the manner in which the payroll system will be designed and implemented in each of the remaining 51 courts based on the system requirements gathered as part of the extensive planning process.
 The recent budget reductions have had a significant impact on this critical step, but rather than ceasing the effort completely the Phoenix Program has slowed momentum and extended project completion to future fiscal years, contingent on the availability of resources.
 July 2009

-&lt;sup>2 Entries for prior-year accomplishments are carried over unchanged from prior reports.
+$^{^{2}}$ With the exception of minor style and grammar revisions, entries for prior-year accomplishments are carried over unchanged from prior reports.